 \subsection{GAN with multiple generators}

 Another line of research is the integration of multiple generators~\cite{tolstikhin2017adagan, ghosh2018multi,hoang2018mgan, park2018megan}.
-This approach represents the data distribution with a mixture model enforcing each generator to cover a portion of the whole data space.
-It is naturally expected that mixture models approximate true distributions better than a single model especially in high-dimensional spaces with multiple modes.
+This approach represents a data distribution with a mixture model enforcing each generator to cover a portion of the whole data space.
+It is naturally expected that mixture models approximate true distributions better than a single model, especially in high-dimensional spaces with multiple modes.

-MAD-GAN~\cite{ghosh2018multi} introduce an augmented classifier as a discriminator, which predicts whether the sample is real and which generator the sample is drawn from, to encourage individual generators to learn distinctive modes.
-MGAN~\cite{hoang2018mgan} has the similar strategies to MAD-GAN, but constructs a separate branch in the discriminator to perform the two tasks.
+MAD-GAN~\cite{ghosh2018multi} introduces an augmented classifier as a discriminator, which predicts whether a sample is real and which generator the sample is drawn from, to encourage individual generators to learn distinctive modes.
+MGAN~\cite{hoang2018mgan} has similar strategies to MAD-GAN but constructs a separate branch in its discriminator to perform the two tasks.
 MEGAN~\cite{park2018megan} adopts a gating network that produces a one-hot vector to select the generator creating the best example.
-P2GAN~\cite{trung2019learning} sequentially adds a new generator to cover the missing modes of the real data.
+P2GAN~\cite{trung2019learning} sequentially adds a new generator to cover the missing modes of real data.